-What If I Can’t Make a Financial Performance Representation?
+What If You Can’t Make a Financial Performance Representation?

 What About Franchisee Data?

 Franchisee data must also be included in your financial performance representation.
-For start-up franchisors, this initially will not be an issue, but over time, as franchisees open and establish their franchised outlets, franchisee data must be included in your Item 19 financial performance representations.
-For this reason, it is important that, as a franchisor, you put systems in place to record franchisee data, and that your records include the categories of data that will be included in your Item 19.
+For start-up franchisors this, initially, will not be an issue but, over time, as franchisees establish and open their franchised outlets, franchisee data must be included in your Item 19 financial performance representations.
+For this reason, it is important that, as a franchisor, you put systems in place to properly record franchisee data and that your records include the categories of data that will be included in your Item 19.

 What Type of Information Is Typically Disclosed in a Financial Performance Representation?

-Although there are many legal and compliance issues that must be reviewed, as a franchisor, you have a significant amount of flexibility as to the data that may be included and reported in your Item 19.
-At the most basic level, an Item 19 financial performance representation may be limited to “Gross Sales” data for company-owned and franchised outlets.
+Although there are many legal and compliance issues that must be reviewed, as a franchisor you have a significant amount of flexibility as to the data included and reported in your Item 19.
+At the most basic level, an Item 19 financial performance representation may be limited to "Gross Sales" data for company-owned and franchised outlets.
 At more advanced levels, depending on the quality and nature of the data, an Item 19 financial performance representation may include calculations of:

-- EBITDA, i.e., Gross Sales less Cost of Goods and Services sold and less Operating Expenses, interest, taxes, depreciation, and amortization;
+EBITDA, i.e., Gross Sales less Cost of Goods and Services sold and less Operating Expenses less interest, taxes, depreciation, and amortization;

 There are many legal compliance components to a financial performance representation, and your Item 19 should be carefully planned out and developed with your franchise lawyer.